microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUserThumbnailPhoto.md

 ```

 ### -FilePath
-If specified, a copy of the thumbnail photo is written to the specified file path with a random name
+If specified, a copy of the thumbnail photo is written to the specified file path with a random name.

 ```yaml
 Type: String